SallaApp/Salla-CLI/README.md

 ### `salla`

-This command lists down the available commands using the `salla` prefix, such as `app` for creating [Salla Partners](http://salla.partners/) Apps, `theme` for creating Salla custom themes, and `login` to sigin to your [Salla Stores](http://salla.sa/).
+This command lists down the available commands using the `salla` binary, such as `app` for creating [Salla Partners](http://salla.partners/) Apps, `theme` for creating Salla custom themes, and `login` to sigin to your [Salla Stores](http://salla.sa/).
 You can write it in your terminal in such a way:

 ```bash
 salla